serkansevilgen/serkansevilgen.github.io/events.md

 - **Exhibition: HÜSEYİN BAHRİ ALPTEKİN 'DOSTLAR ARASINDA: UZUN BİR HİKAYEDEN BİR BÖLÜM'**
 Galerist, Istanbul (Turkey), 11 September 2023
-Collaborating with Emre Koyuncuoglu for her performance at the opening of the exhibition which is organized as an hommage to artist Huseyin Bahri Apltekin.
+Collaborating with Emre Koyuncuoglu for her performance at the opening of the exhibition which is organized as an hommage to artist Huseyin Bahri Alptekin.
 [Exhibition homepage](https://www.galerist.com.tr/tr/dostlar-arasinda-uzun-bir-hikayeden-bir-bolum)

 - **The Institute for Art in Context, UdK Exhitibition**